Guidance providing practical information on the legal requirements that would be required in a no deal scenario.

 14. What is meant by ‘exit day’?

-Exit day is when the UK leaves the European Union as a member state – at 11pm UK time on 31 October 2019 if there’s no deal.
+Exit day is when the UK leaves the European Union as a member state – at 11pm UK time on 31 October 2019 (may also apply to new exit date on 31 December 2020) if there’s no deal.